HarshitKaushik/java-cheat-sheet/README.md

 regex("a.c", "abca ca!cabbc"); //[0<abc>, 3<a c>, 6<a!c>]
 ```
 #### Greedy Regular Expressions
 a+ matches a, aa,aaa,aaaa, aaaaa.
 If you look at the output of the below expression, it matches the biggest only aaaaa.
-This is called greedy behaviour. similar behavior is shown by *.
+This is called greedy behaviour. similar behaviour is shown by *.
 ```java
 regex("a+", "aaaaab"); //[0<aaaaa>]
 ```